-Significant hydrologic changes are not anticipated in regions with threatened and endangered (T&E) species as a result of this field test.
-All regulatory monitoring requirements included in the 2009 BO on the C-111 Western Spreader Canal Project and 2010 BO on ERTP will continue as stated in those plans.
-However, the Corps proposes additional monitoring to measure potential hydrologic impacts within Cape Sable Seaside Sparrow (CSSS) subpopulations and critical habitat units (i.e. CSSS-F/Unit 5, CSSS-E/Unit 4, CSSS-C/Unit 2) and wood stork colonies (i.e. Tamiami Trail West [TT-West], Tamiami Trail East [TT-East], Tamiami Trail East 2 [TT-East 2], and Grossman Ridge West) located along Tamiami Trail and within North East Shark River Slough.
-Additional monitoring is being proposed to measure potential direct effects of the field test within these locations.
-ERTP Periodic Scientists Calls will continue to be conducted throughout the G-3273 Constraint Relaxation and S-356 Field Test and S-357N Operational Strategy to ensure wildlife recommendations are considered during the water management decision process.
+Significant hydrologic changes are not anticipated in regions with threatened and endangered (T&E) species as a result of Increment 1 Plus (hereafter referred to as Increment 1.1/1.2).
+All regulatory monitoring requirements included in the 2009 BO on the C-111 Western Spreader Canal Project and 2016 BO on ERTP will continue as stated in those plans.
+However, the Corps proposes additional monitoring, consistent with the Increment 1 monitoring plan (Reference Appendix C of the Increment 1 Environmental Assessment and Finding of No Significant Impact dated (May 27, 2015) to measure potential hydrologic impacts within Cape Sable Seaside Sparrow (CSSS) subpopulations and critical habitat units (i.e. CSSS-F/Unit 5, CSSS-E/Unit 4, CSSS-C/Unit 2) and wood stork colonies (i.e. Tamiami Trail West [TT-West], Tamiami Trail East [TT-East], Tamiami Trail East 2 [TT-East 2], and Grossman Ridge West) located along Tamiami Trail and within North East Shark River Slough.
+Additional monitoring is being proposed to measure potential direct effects of Increment 1.1/1.2 within these locations.
+ERTP Periodic Scientists Calls will continue to be conducted throughout Increment 1.1/1.2 to ensure wildlife recommendations are considered during the water management decision process.
 Appropriate operational modifications of the field test will be implemented if deemed appropriate.